zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-action-type.md

 ## Example

-We will demonstrate how the `Action` property is populated.
+We will demonstrate an example that

+how the `Action` property is populated.

 ### Execute
 We will execute a `BulkMerge` on a list that contains **1** new customer and **2** existing customers.